Founder and CEO

 Editorial Director and Co-Founder

-Deeply interested in the nexus between the human and natural worlds, Brigid was trained as an environmental historian, has taught history and philosophy of science, and studied human ecology and anthropology.
-In addition to supporting Paul’s overall direction of Aeon+Psyche, Brigid directs the editorial team to ensure that the vision of the magazines is manifest in our publishing programme.
-She works closely with our commissioning editors, photo editor, video programmers and production team, with the aspiration that our offerings are humane, diverse, thoroughly researched and brought to aesthetically pleasing life every week in both magazines.
-Outside of her work at Aeon+Psyche, Brigid is a member of the Melbourne Humanities Foundation and the British Museum Friends Advisory Council, as well as a committed supporter of Indigenous education in Melbourne.
+Brigid was trained as an environmental historian, has taught history and philosophy of science, and studied human ecology and anthropology.
+In addition to supporting Paul’s overall direction of Aeon+Psyche, Brigid directs the editorial team to ensure that the vision of the magazines is manifest in our publishing programme, working closely with our commissioning editors, photo editor, video programmers and production team.
+Outside of her work at Aeon+Psyche, Brigid is a member of the Melbourne Humanities Foundation and the British Museum Friends Advisory Council.
 You can find Brigid on Twitter @brigidhains.

 Chief Operating Officer

 Kirsten’s career spans arts, international cultural relations and higher education.
 She was the long-term deputy director for the British Council in Australia, working on projects across the UK, Australia and East Asia.
 She has held previous roles at Monash University and at Arts Centre Melbourne, and has served on the boards of the Emerging Writers’ Festival as well as the Centre for Contemporary Photography in Melbourne.
 Kirsten leads the operations across our Melbourne, London and New York teams, and works with Paul and Brigid to grow Aeon Media and deliver our mission of high-quality, original content made freely available to all.